edemaine/svgink/README.md

 Run `svgink` to see the supported command-line options:

 ```
-Usage: svgink (...options and filenames...)
+Usage: svgink (...options and filenames/directories/globs...)

-Filenames should specify SVG files.
+Filenames or glob patterns should specify SVG files.
+Directories implicitly refer to *.svg within the directory.
 Optional arguments:
   -h / --help           Show this help message and exit.
   -w / --watch          Continuously watch for changed files and convert them